Informfully/Platform/README.md

 ## Citation

-If you use any code or data of this repository in a scientific publication, we ask you to cite the following papers:
+If you use any code or data from this repository in a scientific publication, we ask you to cite the following papers:

 - [Informfully - Research Platform for Reproducible User Studies](https://dl.acm.org/doi/10.1145/3640457.3688066), Heitz *et al.*, Proceedings of the 18th ACM Conference on Recommender Systems, 2024.